easybuilders/easybuild-docs/docs/code-style.md

 # Code style {: #code_style }

-The code style we follow in the EasyBuild code repository is mainly dictated by the Python standard [PEP8](https://www.python.org/dev/peps/pep-0008).
+The code style we follow in the SimpleBuild code repository is mainly dictated by the Python standard [PEP8](https://www.python.org/dev/peps/pep-0008).

 Highlighted PEP8 code style rules: